-The Department of Economics offers a BSBA in Economics, along with four BA programs, a minor and graduate programs.
+The Department of Economics offers undergraduate and graduate degree programs, along with a minor for non-business majors.

-You can find more information on the programs, including hours and course requirements, in the Undergraduate Bulletin.
+You can find more information on the programs, including hours and course requirements, in the Department of Economics section of the 2019-20 Undergraduate Bulletin.

 Students interested in majoring in economics should consult the "four-year guides."
 All four-year guides are meant as examples of how a degree can be completed in four years.
 Individual guides will be developed for each student in consultation with the academic advisor.
 Prior credit, course availability, and student needs must be considered in developing the individual guide.

 Are you planning on going to graduate school?

 Economics at the graduate level requires a strong mathematical background.
 Students who wish to pursue a graduate degree in economics should take as many of the following courses as possible: